-Many people think of foundations and endowments as interchangeable entities, and for good reason, as they have a fair amount in common.
-But if you peel back even the first layer of the onion, you will see structural differences between the two that can have important implications on their investment strategies.
+Most people consider foundations and endowments to be essentially interchangeable entities as both can be viewed as pots of money that exist to provide charitable support to nonprofits.
+But if you peel back the first layer of the onion, you will see structural differences between the two that can have important implications on their investment strategies.

 Why this Difference Matters

-One of the similarities we put in the table is that both foundations and endowments are pursuing investment returns to fund their charitable missions.
+One of the similarities we referred to above that both foundations and endowments are pursuing investment returns to fund their charitable missions.
 At the end of the day both endowments and foundations use their investment returns to fund their missions.
 For colleges, the endowment’s mission broadly stated is to provide financial aid to students, for foundations it is much the same except the financial aid that they provide might go to fighting poverty or eradicating disease.
 For both foundations and endowments, the better they do investing, the more money is available for important causes.

 There are a lot More Foundations than Colleges

 There are about 2,000 colleges in the US, compared to about 100,000 foundations.
 FoundationMark tracks all foundations over $1 million, close to 45,000.
 So there are over 20 foundations for each college.
 Imagine 180 colleges in the Ivy League!